 Yet in focusing on the Haqqani network -- which enjoys little popular support in Afghanistan -- the United States is neglecting the more important (and difficult) task of dealing with the Taliban sanctuary in Pakistan's Baluchistan Province.
 Indeed, it has done so for quite some time.
 The United States has pockmarked North and South Waziristan with drone strikes.
 These have severely weakened al Qaeda and taken out some Haqqani leaders.
 But the Taliban's inner shura, their most important decision-making body, has been left unmolested in Baluchistan.

 If the United States wants to win the counterinsurgency in Afghanistan and give the country some chance at a stable future, it will need to refocus.
 The ongoing insurgency stems from a complicated mix of factors.
 One of the most important is the insurgent groups' support base in neighboring Pakistan.
-In 90 insurgences I reviewed since
+In 90 insurgences I reviewed since World War II, groups with aid from outside states were vastly more likely to win than those with no state support: 50 percent as opposed to about 17 percent, respectively.
+A sanctuary

 - Full website and iPad access